Montana Elk Hunting: The Complete Guide

 Genuine backcountry access.
 Montana holds 30+ million acres of public land, including designated wilderness areas in the Bob Marshall Complex (over 1.5 million acres), the Absaroka-Beartooth, and the Selway-Bitterroot.
 These aren’t token wilderness parcels — they are vast, trailless drainages where elk live on their own terms.

 A fair draw system.
-The bonus point squared formula gives long-term applicants a real mathematical advantage without making it impossible for newer applicants to draw.
+The weighted bonus point formula gives long-term applicants a real mathematical advantage without making it impossible for newer applicants to draw.
 More on this below.

 Quality bull management.
-Montana FWP manages many districts specifically for bull quality, restricting harvest in limited-entry areas to produce mature 6x6 and better bulls at rates you won’t find in general-season states.
+Montana FWP runs many districts specifically for bull quality, restricting harvest in limited-entry areas to produce mature 6x6 and better bulls at rates you won’t find in general-season states.

-The tradeoff: Montana caps nonresident licenses, so getting into the state as an out-of-state hunter requires either buying a Big Game Combo early or winning a limited-entry permit through the draw.
+The tradeoff: Montana puts a hard cap on nonresident licenses, so getting in as an out-of-state hunter means either buying a Big Game Combo early or winning a limited-entry permit through the draw.
 Plan ahead.

 Best Elk Hunting Districts in Montana

-Montana organizes its hunting into numbered districts within larger regions.
-General-season elk hunting is open across most districts, but limited-entry permits (LEP) lock down the state’s highest-producing areas.
+The state organizes its hunting into numbered districts within larger regions.
+General-season elk hunting runs across most districts, but limited-entry permits (LEP) control access to the state’s highest-producing areas.

 Top Limited-Entry Districts